The first tournament since the coronavirus-enforced lockdown in the UK gets under way on Monday in Milton Keynes.

 Switzerland’s Alexander Ursenbacher, for example, was forced to withdraw after failing to guarantee travel arrangements in time, while only two cueists from the 23-strong Chinese contingent will be involved.

-This might not be a huge concern for Championship League Snooker as it is a non-ranking event, but it could potentially become a bigger deal next month with the qualifiers for the rescheduled World Championship.
+This might not be a huge concern for the Championship League as it is a non-ranking event, but it could potentially become a bigger deal next month with the qualifiers for the rescheduled World Championship.

 Anthony Hamilton, meanwhile, was among the only competitors from England to opt out of participating, with the former German Masters champion of the opinion that it’s too soon to be returning to action.